LoginRadius/engineering-portal/content/engineering/guest-post/introduction-to-solidjs/index.md

 render(() => <App />, document.getElementById('app'));
 ```

-When you enter the red box, the `mouseenter` event fires and you get a message on the console.
+When you enter the red box, the `mouseenter` event fires, and you get a message on the console.
 As a cleanup, when the component unmounts, we remove this event listener from that `<div>`.

 ![OnCleanup Example](./OnCleanup-example.png)

 ## Build a Todo App with SolidJS

-Let's put all that knowledge together to build a small todo application with Solid.
+Let's combine all that knowledge to build a small todo application with Solid.

 ### Setup